 To understand what ‘Price Taker’ means, look at the diagram below.
 The first diagram is the industry supply & demand, while the one below it is the individual firm.
 If a firm tries to lower or increase the price, then either everyone will buy from them or no one will buy from them, but they have no incentive to sell lower than the industry since they are already selling everything they produce.

-In the diagram below, the firm is making supernormal profits.
+In the diagram above, the firm is making supernormal profits.
 The total cost to the firm is in blue, and the profit is in the red.
 We can intuitively tell it makes a profit because its average costs are lower than the average revenue.
-To calculate the cost, see where the quantity hits the average cost line, and then draw a horizontal line to the Y axis.
+To calculate the cost, see where the quantity hits the average cost line, and then draw a horizontal line to the Y-axis.
 Whatever area is above the cost is the profit or the loss.

 Since we assume that all individual firms are profit maximizers, we take MC = MR for profit maximization.
 If a company is loss-making, the rule still applies, so the loss is minimized.
 Similarly, the least Total Cost is taken to maximize profit or minimize loss.